History of infant schools in Ireland: 20th century

 The Revised Programme of Instruction in National Schools was introduced in Ireland in 1900.
 It was intended to be a more child-centred curriculum under which children would "find out things for themselves ... instead of being merely told about things".
-A wider curriculum would be taught in infant classes in a manner that would be informed by Froebel's ideas.
-While the focus was still on the three r's, some of Froebel "gifts" were included as well as "Drawing, Singing, School Discipline and Physical Drill, Cookery, Laundry Work and Needlework".
+A wider curriculum would be taught in infant classes in a manner that would be informed by Friedrich Froebel's ideas.
+While the focus was still on the three r's, some of Froebel's "gifts" were included as well as "Drawing, Singing, School Discipline and Physical Drill, Cookery, Laundry Work and Needlework".
 There were various practical difficulties related to introducing the new curriculum, but inspectors felt that progress was made over time.
 Parents, teachers and others were sceptical of the changes, struggling to understand the new emphasis on physical activities.
 The curriculum was amended in 1904 and 1913.
-The 1913 version for infant classes was influenced by Dewey's ideas.
+The 1913 version for infant classes was influenced by John Dewey's ideas.
 It prioritised socialising children in a homelike environment over teaching academic information, recommending that no formal instruction should be given before the age of six.
 The children would be given more autonomy and encouraged to pursue their interests.
 The following suggestions were given for how teaching might work:Suppose, for example, Hans Andersen's 'Ugly Duckling' is the story of the week, the outcome of this tale would naturally be object lessons on the duck and the swan.
 The children could draw the duck's egg; with their bricks they could build the old woman's cottage, the table, chairs, fire-place, etc. In their geography lesson, with sand and clay, they could model the lake in which the swan lived.
 They could paper-fold a boat to sail on the lake – in fact by the exercise of a little thought on the part of the teacher, any gift or occupation [terms related to Froebel's theories] the children are taking can easily be connected with the story.A dispute took place during the early 1900s related to the teaching of infant boys.
 It was widely believed at the time that female teachers were better equipped to teach young children and concern developed among officials that younger boys at boys schools were being neglected by male teachers.
 In 1905, boys schools were required to either employ a female assistant or stop admitting infants, unless it was impossible for these pupils to be accommodated elsewhere.
 This decision provoked a great deal of hostility from schools and the press: the popular perception was that this was an attempt by the British government to reduce costs by forcing a move towards mixed-sex education.
 The Catholic Church objected on moral grounds and male teachers feared a lower attendance in their schools would have a negative effect on their careers.
 A slight compromise was introduced in 1907 with the cut-off age being lowered from eight to seven.
 The employment of an assistant did allow more focus to be given to the teaching of infants.